mikeciffone/Bot-Logger/README.md

 ## Support

-If you encounter any issues or have questions about the plugin, please open an issue on the [GitHub repository](https://github.com/mikeciffone/Bot-Logger).
+If you encounter any issues or have questions about the plugin, please open an issue on the [Issues Page](https://github.com/mikeciffone/Bot-Logger/issues).
 You can also submit issues using the form on the [Bot Logger web page](https://ciffonedigital.com/bot-logger/).

 ## License